w3bdesign/nuxtjs-woocommerce/README.md

 - Checkout process
 - Animated mobile menu

+## Troubleshooting

+**I am getting a cart undefined error?**

+Check that you are using the 0.6.1 version of the WooGraphQL plugin

+**The products page isn't loading?**

+Check the attributes of the products.
+Right now the application requires Size and Color.

 ## TODO

 - Make WooCommerce session token expire and get deleted after 24 hours